cloudogu/k8s-ecosystem/docs/operations/configuring_main_and_worker_nodes_en.md

 ### docker-registry-configuration
 This section describes the possible configuration options for the `docker-registry-configuration` in detail:

-The configuration options map, the options for the `registries.yaml` for k3s from Rancher.
+The configuration maps the options for the `registries.yaml` for k3s from Rancher.
 These can be found [here](https://docs.k3s.io/installation/private-registry).

 A complete configuration could look like the following: